Update July 25, 2023.

-Today’s post is a guest post from Marlene Furtado.
+Today’s post is a guest post from my friend Marlene Furtado.
 Marlene and I have been emailing each other about several things.
 She expressed so eloquently what we all feel about needlepoint and stitching, I wanted to share what she wrote with you.

 * * * *